 - Helps creatively promote entire product catalogs.

-- Amplifies brand’s presence.
+- Amplifies the brand’s presence.

 - Different social platforms to reach a selective target audience.